otero16/PowerShell-makes-life-simple/README.md

 3. Test My code and if you find errors be so kind to comment that

-Well having all said lets get-coffee, oh my i need to a function for this command now...
+Well having all said lets get-coffee, oh my i need a function for this command now...

 See ya... :)